 Great things happen when developers and content creators collaborate

-Andrew Kumar, director of Digital Product at Publicis Sapient, says that ongoing conversations with content creators enables development teams to make smarter decisions about what they should prioritize when building components.
+Andrew Kumar, former director of Digital Product at Publicis Sapient, says that ongoing conversations with content creators enables development teams to make smarter decisions about what they should prioritize when building components.

 Content creators participate in the creation and maintenance of customer journeys.
 When a development team understands what content creators want to achieve with these journeys, it can create user-friendly experiences inside the Contentful web app.
 This can simplify the path to production and increase your speed to market.